emard/ulx3s/doc/MANUAL.md

 at [skriptarnica](skriptarnica.hr).
 Other versions are either prototypes or independently produced.

-Up to our knowledge those version are currently circulating around.
+Up to our knowledge those versions are currently circulating around.
 All listed versions should work if all parts (notably BGA) are properly soldered.